 Before using a counter, you must configure the point as a counter.
-(See "Adding I/O Points" on page 122 or use PAC Manager.)
-Counters do not need to be started, and they cannot be stopped.
-Therefore, do not use the Start Counter and Stop Counter commands.
+(See "Adding I/O Points" on page 130 or use PAC Manager.)
+Counters on Ethernet and SNAP PAC I/O units do not need to be started, and they cannot be stopped.
+Therefore, do not use the Start Counter and Stop Counter commands with SNAP PAC I/O units.
 However, you can use Get Counter and Get & Clear Counter.
 A positive value means that phase A leads phase B. See additional details in the PAC Control Command Reference or online Help.